-Shape – The shape of the aggregate affects the workability of the concrete and its strength.
+Shape: The shape of the various types of aggregates affects the work ability of the concrete and its strength.

-Rounded: It has 33-35% voids and is not suitable for concrete.
+1. Rounded: It has 33-35% voids which is not suitable for concrete.

-Irregular or partly rounded – it has 35-37% voids and useful for medium quality concrete.
+2. Irregular or partly rounded: It has 35-37% voids which is useful for medium quality concrete.

-Flaky: It has a high percentage of voids and suitable for lower grade concrete.
+4. Flaky: It has a high percentage of voids suitable for lower grade concrete.

 Texture: The surface texture is the property that defines whether a particular surface is polished or dull, smooth or rough.

-For good concreting, coarse-textured aggregate types are used, because they develop higher bond strength under stress than smooth-textured aggregates.
+For good concreting, coarse-textured aggregate is used as they develop higher bond strength under stress than smooth-textured aggregates.

-Strength: For making strong concrete, strong aggregate is an essential requirement; naturally available aggregate types, they are strong enough for making normal strength concrete.
+Strength: For making strong concrete, strong aggregate is an essential requirement while naturally, available aggregate are strong enough for making normal strength concrete.

-Bulk density: For coarse aggregate, it is defined as the ratio of net weight of aggregate to its volume and is expressed in kg/litre.
+Bulk density: For coarse aggregate, it is the ratio of net weight of aggregate to its volume and is expressed in kg/litre.

 In the case of fine aggregates, the density of aggregate considered along with the volume of voids or empty spaces between the particles.

-Water absorption or moisture content: It is defined as the difference between the weight of very dry aggregates and weight of saturated aggregate types with dry surface conditions.
+Water absorption or moisture content: It is the difference between the weight of very dry aggregates and weight of saturated aggregate types with dry surface conditions.

 Water absorption of aggregates effects on its w/c ratio and durability.